How Clinical Labs, Phlebotomists, and Urgent Care Centers Support Healthcare

-This population of individuals deemed the worried well are likely to continue their interest in testing because they are now more aware of their health.
-Clinical labs play a major role in healthcare as their test offerings can help paint a picture of a patient’s health status and provide an actionable plan towards improving it.
+This population of individuals deemed “worried well” are likely to continue their interest in testing because they are now more aware of their health.
+Clinical labs play a major role in healthcare as their test offerings can help paint a picture of a patient’s health status and provide an actionable plan for improving it.

 Many roles in healthcare may be trained in phlebotomy (nurses, medical assistants, etc.), but there are also phlebotomist technicians who spend their days drawing and testing blood.
 Because their work is diagnostic in nature, phlebotomy technicians are considered allied health professionals.

 Per the Association of Schools of Allied Health Professionals, these professionals are “a segment of the workforce that delivers services involving the identification, evaluation and prevention of diseases and disorders, dietary and nutrition services and rehabilitation and health systems management.”
 Allied health professionals make up nearly 60% of the workforce in the healthcare industry.

 Without phlebotomy and phlebotomists, there would be no clinical labs.
 Phlebotomists are the bridge between clinical labs and patients.

 Urgent cares and walk-in clinics have become popular, less expensive options for patients in need of healthcare.
 The number of these facilities in the United States has grown rapidly over the last couple of years and urgent care centers have become a more legitimate option for patients.